10th Infantry Division (India)

-The 10th Indian Infantry Division was a war formed infantry division of the Indian Army during World War II.
-In four years, the division travelled over 4000 mi from Tehran to Trieste, fought three small wars, and fought two great campaigns: the Anglo-Iraqi War, the Invasion of Syria-Lebanon, the Anglo-Soviet invasion of Iran, the North African Campaign, and the Italian Campaign.
+The 10 RAPID Division (erstwhile 10 Inf Division) was a war formed infantry division of the Indian Army during World War II.
+In four years, the division travelled over 4000 mi from Tehran to Trieste, fought three small wars, and fought two great campaigns: the Anglo-Iraqi War, the Invasion of Syria–Lebanon, the Anglo-Soviet invasion of Iran, the North African Campaign, and the Italian Campaign.

 After the partition of India, the division was allocated to the Pakistan Army.
 The Pakistani 10 Infantry Division is part of the IV Corps and is located in Lahore.
 The division was re-raised on 1 April 1965 as part of the independent Indian Army at Bangalore and Belgaum in Karnataka as 10 Mountain Division.